frconor-ebook/meditations/_posts/2025-06-23-on-apostolate.md

 This time it was about reaching out to your peers, your professional colleagues, and all those in a higher level, "launching out into the deep" (Luke 5:4), being daring, influencing our environment.

-Initially, he thought again that he didn\'t have too much opportunity to do things like that, to reach out to his peers.
-'I think I\'ll just pass on that one again.'
+Initially, he thought again that he didn't have too much opportunity to do things like that, to reach out to his peers.
+'I think I'll just pass on that one again.'

 But later on, there was another talk on the family.
-It was about how to promote the family and help one\'s peers to promote the family.
+It was about how to promote the family and help one's peers to promote the family.
 And again, the Holy Spirit began to work.

 He got the idea that maybe, he could call a meeting of all the petrol station owners in his area and share with them the idea of being a family-friendly petrol station.